Consumer Proposal Myths Debunked

 Myth 8: “Filing a proposal will affect my job.”

-Employers are not notified unless a wage garnishment must be stopped, and even then they only see that the garnishment has ended.
+Employers are not notified unless a garnishment must be stopped.

 Myth 9: “Everyone will find out I filed.”

-A consumer proposal is not public the way bankruptcy can be.
+A consumer proposal is not public the way bankruptcy is.You can read more about privacy and eligibility here: consumer proposal qualifications.

 Only you, the trustee, and your creditors are aware of it.
-It is not published in newspapers or public registries.
 Your privacy is fully protected.

 All unsecured debts, credit cards and unsecured loans can be applied to a consumer proposal, getting you completely debt free in 5 years or less!